shreyazh/CRUX/README.md

 # CRUX: Crypto to Real-World User Exchange.
-**Created for OpenLedger Ideathon by Hasan Kamaal and Shreyash Srivastva**
+**Created for OpenLedger Ideathon by Hasan Kamal and Shreyash Srivastva**

 ## Inspiration